BIBLIOTOPIA literary week-end around the world

 consider the role of writers and writing in society,

-examine the issue of political engagement and artistic freedom,
+examine the issues of political engagement and artistic freedom,

 Oya Baydar is a Turkish novelist, journalist and political activist.
 Exiled after the military coup of 1980, she lived in Germany, then returned to Turkey in 1992.
-She has written six novels, among which Hot Ashes Left, and won multiple awards.
+She has written six novels, including The Lost Word, and won multiple awards.
 Her work has been translated into over twenty languages.
-The Lost Word is her latest text.

 Jacek Dehnel is an award winning Polish poet, novelist, essayist, critic and translator.
 He is the author of several novels, including Lala, and Saturn.
-His non-fiction as well as his newspaper columns often engage with the current political situation in Poland.
+His non-fiction as well as his newspaper columns often focus on the current political situation in Poland.